Chapter 15.600

 Informational Sign

-A single- or double-faced sign not exceeding nine (9) square feet in surface area, intended primarily for the convenience of the public or to ensure the orderly operation of the site, including but not limited to signs designating restrooms, address numbers, hours of operation, business directories, help wanted, public telephone, and instructions regarding parking.
+A small sign of a noncommercial nature without advertising, intended primarily for the convenience of the public or to ensure the orderly operation of the site, including but not limited to signs designating restrooms, address numbers, hours of operation, business directories, help wanted, public telephone, instructions regarding parking.
+Also included are property control and warning signs such as “no trespassing,” “no dumping,” etc.

 Marquee Sign

-Any sign that forms part of or is integrated into a marquee and that does not extend above the height or beyond the limits of such marquee.
+Any sign that forms part of or is integrated into a marquee, which is a permanent roof-like projecting structure attached to a building, and that does not extend above the height or beyond the limits of such marquee.
 Also considered an extension of a building-mounted sign.

 Monument Sign